AnyBody/tutorials/A_study_of_studies/intro.md

 in the toolbar.
 If the operation is not avilable here you can always find in the model tree.

-Once an operatin is selected you visible in the toolbar, you can press the buttons to start/stop/reset the operations.
+Once an operation is selected in the toolbar, you can press the buttons to start/stop/reset the operations.